Alejandroacho/FAANGKatas/README.md

 # FAANGKatas

-List of katas that FAANG companies uses in their processes.
+List of katas that FAANG companies uses in their selection processes.